The first thing everyone shall see when you arrive at the wedding venue, is the gown you are wearing.

 People look at purchasing a pre loved gown for a number of reasons:

-- Wearing a family heirloom which has been passed through the generations.
+- A family heirloom passed through the generations.

 - Someone had a lovely day with this dress so why not reuse more than once.